Strat00s/Person-Presence-Detection-on-Google-Coral-Micro/README.md

 ### Running it on the Coralmicro
 1. Get a Linux machine.
 2. Download/Clone the repository.
-3. Run `init.sh` and follow the instructions (requires root when running coralmicro setup).
+3. Run `scripts/init.sh` and follow the instructions (requires root when running coralmicro setup).
-4. Run `run_all.sh reflash` to build the program, flash it to the board and monitor its serial output.
+4. Run `scripts/run_all.sh reflash` to build the program, flash it to the board and monitor its serial output.